paulgribble/plaintext_workshop/markdown/ms.md

-The finding that pre-learning resting-state FC between PMd, M1, S1 and SPL predicts subsequent motor learning by observing is consistent with previous work demonstrating that M1 and the somatosensory system play necessary roles in motor learning by observing.
-Brown and colleagues (2009) used repetitive transcranial magnetic stimulation to induce a temporary ‘virtual' lesion to M1 immediately after subjects observed a FF learning video.
+The finding that pre-learning resting-state FC between PMd, M1, S1 and SPL predicts subsequent motor learning by observing is consistent with previous work demonstrating that M1 and the somatosensory system play necessary roles in motor learning by observing. @Brown:2009aa used repetitive transcranial magnetic stimulation to induce a temporary 'virtual' lesion to M1 immediately after subjects observed a FF learning video.
 A subsequent behavioral assessment showed that reducing M1 excitability following observation disrupted motor learning by observing.
 These results suggest that M1 plays a key role in motor learning by observing.
-We have also recently demonstrated that the somatosensory system plays a necessary role in motor learning by observing (McGregor et al., 2016).
+We have also recently demonstrated that the somatosensory system plays a necessary role in motor learning by observing [@McGregor:2016aa].
 We used median nerve stimulation to occupy the somatosensory system with unrelated afferent inputs while subjects observed a video of a tutor undergoing FF learning.
 During observation, subjects received median nerve stimulation to the right arm (the same arm used by the tutor in the video), to the left arm (opposite the arm used by the tutor) or no stimulation.
 Stimulation disrupted motor learning by observing in a limb-specific manner such that stimulation of the right arm (observed effector) interfered with learning, whereas stimulation applied to the opposite arm did not.
 This result demonstrated that the somatosensory representation of the observed effector is necessary and therefore must be unoccupied during observation for motor learning by observing to occur.
 In a follow-up EEG experiment, we showed that S1 cortical activity, as assessed using somatosensory evoked potentials, increased for subjects who observed learning by an amount that positively correlated with subsequent behavioral motor learning by observing scores.
-These results suggest that observation-induced functional changes in S1 support motor learning by observing (McGregor et al., 2016).
+These results suggest that observation-induced functional changes in S1 support motor learning by observing [@McGregor:2016aa].

 The network identified in the current study overlaps with the results of recent neuroimaging studies showing that sensory-motor networks